Hua Chia-chih

+Early life and education

-Hua was born on 2 April 1936.
-He attended National Taiwan Normal University and became a teacher.
+Kadrangian was born on 2 April 1936.
+He attended National Taiwan Normal University, where he graduated with a bachelor's degree in education, and became a teacher.

+Political career

 He sat on the fifth and sixth convocations of the Taiwan Provincial Council, serving from 1973 to 1981.
 He was elected to the Legislative Yuan for two terms, in 1990 and 1993.

-Hua was appointed the first chairman of the Council of Aboriginal Affairs.
+Kadrangian was appointed the first chairman of the Council of Aboriginal Affairs.
 In this role, he commented on the unemployment rate amongst indigenous people.
-Hua later served on the fourth convocation of the National Assembly in 2005.
+Kadrangian later served on the fourth convocation of the National Assembly in 2005.